 The CAZ Credentialing Department monitors on a monthly basis

 - Adverse events and complaints between re-credentialing cycles

 Reports are provided to the Credentialing Committee during scheduled intervals.
 The CMO or designee working with the CC will initiate appropriate corrective action for providers when occurrences of poor quality are identified.
 The CMO, designee or CC reviews sanctions during regularly scheduled meetings or via an Ad Hoc emergency meeting.
 For records that have been submitted to the CC, the Committee Members will be asked for their professional feedback and be given an opportunity to vote on whether or not the provider should be allowed continuation in the CAZ Network or be placed on administrative review or corrective action.

 Individual confidential files containing credentialing information for each credentialed practitioner are maintained electronically.
 Access to these files is limited to authorized CAZ personnel only.
 Electronic records are maintained in the credentialing database and on a designated CAZ network drive.
 Access to this drive is limited to appropriate personnel using secure logons in the Windows NT security system.
 All practitioners, changes or updates are maintained in the Credentialing Database.
 Changes requiring updates to the provider’s demographic information are forwarded to the CAZ PDM department for entry into CAZ main Provider system Amisys.

 Maintenance of Confidentiality:

-Practitioner/Provider information reviewed by the CC is considered privileged and confidential, and this information is maintained in a secure area and is accessible only to staff with a direct need to access this information.
+Practitioner/Provider information reviewed by the Credentialing Specialist and CAZ CC is considered privileged and confidential.
+This information is maintained in a secure area and is accessible only to staff with a direct need to access this information.
 CAZ Staff receive appropriate training on protecting the confidentiality of protected information such as credentialing files.
 At least annually, CAZ Credentialing staff will sign a confidentiality agreement affirming that they will protect confidential data.